albertakhmetov/LiteRepository/README.md

 	var db = new Db(dialect, dbConnectionFactory);

-The first parameter is passed to the provider dialect.
-The second parameter is passes factory for database connection (or single connection).
+The first parameter is the provider of the dialect.
+The second parameter is factory for database connection (or single connection).

-The responsibilities of the Db is connection with the database and providing tools for querying the database.
+Db is responsible for connection with the database and providing tools for querying the database.

 ### Repository

-For using generic Repository you need to create Repository object by passing Db object as constructors parameter:
+For using generic Repository you need to create Repository object by passing Db object as constructor's parameter:

 	var repository = new Repository<Entity, EntityKey>(db);

 The first type parameter - is the type of data entity.
-The second - the type of the entities key.
-Entity must be inherited from its key type.
+The second - is the type of the entity's key.
+The entity must be inherited from it's key type.

-For insert entity into database call InsertAsync method (all methods of Repository class is async):
+For inserting the entity into database call InsertAsync method (all methods of Repository class are async):

 	var entity = new Entity { FirstName = "Alex", SecondName = "Lion" };
 	await repository.InsertAsync(entity);

-Method returns added entity.
-In case of simple entity - it's the same entity witch was passed as parameter.
-In case of identity entity (must implement IIdentityEntity interface) it returns result of IIdentityEntity.UpdateId(long id) entity's method.
+The method returns the added entity.
+In case of simple entity - it's the same entity which was passed as parameter.
+In case of identity entity (must implement IIdentityEntity interface) it returns result of IIdentityEntity.UpdateId entity's method.

-For update entity call UpdateAsync:
+For updating the entity call UpdateAsync:

 	var entity = new Entity { FirstName = "Alex", SecondName = "Lion" };
 	await repository.UpdateAsync(entity);

-Method returns number of affected rows.
-1 if data was successfull updated and 0 if entity was not found.
+The method returns a number of affected rows.
+1 if data was successfully updated and 0 if entity was not found.

-For delete entity call DeleteAsync:
+For deleting the entity call DeleteAsync:

 	var key = new EntityKey { Id = 12 };
 	await repository.DeleteAsync(entity);

-Method returns number of affected rows.
-1 if data was successfull deleted and 0 if entity with this key was not found.
+The method returns a number of affected rows.
+1 if data was successfully deleted and 0 if entity with this key was not found.

-For get entity by its key call GetAsync:
+For getting the entity by it's key call GetAsync:

 	var key = new EntityKey { Id = 12 };
 	var entity = await repository.GetAsync(entity);

-Method returns entity or null, if entity with this key was not found.
+The method returns entity or null, if entity with this key was not found.

-For get all entities from database call GetAllAsync:
+For getting all entities from database call GetAllAsync:

 	var entities = await repository.GetAllAsync(entity);

-Method returns collection of enitities (empty if entity with this key was not found).
+The method returns a collection of enitities (empty if no entity was found).

-For get count of entities in database call GetCountAsync:
+For getting a count of entities in database call GetCountAsync:

 	var entities = await repository.GetAllAsync(entity);

-Method returns count of all enitities (actually, it's a query - SELECT COUNT(1) FROM table).
+The method returns a count of all enitities (actually, it's a query - SELECT COUNT(1) FROM table).

 ### POCO mapper

-One class mapped into one table in database.
-By default, class' name = name of table and property's name = name of the table column.
+One class is mapped in one table in database.
+By default, the name of class = the name of table and property's name = the name of the table column.
 To change this behaviour there are three attributes:

 * SqlAlias.
 Allows to set database name of class or property.
 * SqlIgnore.
 Allows to hide property from mapper.
 * SqlKey.
 Allows to mark property as a part of the primary key.

-For example, this class' description:
+For example, this class:

 	[SqlAlias("students")]
 	public class Student